kazihabiba201/craftybay/README.md

 ## Expressing Gratitude

-### I would like to extend my sincere appreciation to my mentors:

-I am grateful to `Rabbil Hasan` for his insightful prerecorded classes.
-Additionally, I want to thank `Rafat Jamader Meraz` for his guidance on creating a seamless UI and API integration.
+### I'm deeply grateful to the individuals who guided me:

+- `Rabbil Hasan` for sharing invaluable knowledge through prerecorded classes.
+- `Rafat Jamader Meraz` taught me how to make UI like this and the API integration seamless.